retry51776/notes/development/python/message_broker.md

     - partition
     > partition is append only log

-    > by default topic randomly send to partiition, can set to hash
+    > by default topic randomly send to partition, can set to hash

-    > order is garanty is partition level, not topic level
+    > order is guaranty is partition level, not topic level

     > offset is partition level